dcernst/dcernst.github.io/teaching/mat320f23/homework.md

 - **Daily Homework 11:** Complete 2.56-2.59, 2.61-2.64 in *Chapter 2: Mathematics and Logic* and digest the surrounding text along the way.
 (Due Monday, September 25)
 - **Daily Homework 12:** Complete 2.66-2.73 in *Chapter 2: Mathematics and Logic* and digest the surrounding text along the way.
 (Due Wednesday, September 27)
 - **Daily Homework 13:** Complete 2.75-2.80 in *Chapter 2: Mathematics and Logic* and digest the surrounding text along the way.
 (Due Friday, September 29)
-- **Daily Homework 14:** Complete 2.86-2.89, 2.91, 3.2, 3.3 in *Chapter 2: Mathematics and Logic* and *Chapter 3: Theory* and digest the surrounding text along the way.
+- **Daily Homework 14:** Complete 2.86-2.89 in *Chapter 2: Mathematics and Logic* and digest the surrounding text along the way.
+For 2.86, you can just worry about finding counterexamples.
 (Due Monday, October 2)

 <!-- - **Daily Homework 15:** Complete 2.86-2.88 in [Chapter 2: Mathematics and Logic]({{site.baseurl}}/teaching/mat320f21/MathAndLogic.pdf) and digest the surrounding text along the way.
 (Due Friday, September 24)